 In 2010, I became involved with a few immersive theater companies in New York.
 I built sets and props, including counterfeit artwork that New York Times has called "remarkable".
 I was simultaneously building an eComm business, which challenged me to think about products as experiences.
 I try to blend product design with immersive theater and take existing concepts and turn them into out of the ordinary experiences: like a domain name swap, going camping at Dreamforce, or turning my tricycle into a mobile office to promote a new coworking space.

-I'd like to help companies and organizations figure out new ways to engage their audiences through delightful and strange experiences.
-I can do tactical, boring work, as well as design conceptual frameworks for thinking about products.
+I like figuring out new ways to facilitate conversations through delightful and strange experiences.
 I'm excited about building stuff that makes people interact with the world differently.